- 1 What Is Squint Eye Treatment?

 Risks associated with local anesthesia are quite rare.
 Still, some infections like diminished brain function, pneumonia or death can be associated with anesthesia.
 Risks of surgery include loss of vision, bleeding, retinal detachment or infection.
 But the occurrence of such complications is highly unusual.

-The eyes may not get straight after the surgery and prism glasses.
-Or another surgery may be required.
+The eyes may not start working just after the surgery, sometimes another surgery may be required.
 Bleeding under the conjunctiva would give the eye a red appearance for a week to a month, Scratch or abrasion to the cornea, reaction to the sutures, pain, or scar development including cyst formation can occasionally occur.

-Extreme bleeding and infection are possible risks in any type of surgery.
+Extreme bleeding and infection are the possible risks are the types of surgery.
 You are advised to follow your doctor’s instructions regarding blood-thinning medications before the procedure, to reduce your risk for heavy bleeding.
 Keeping your incisions dry and clean will help prevent an infection from occurring.